thunderbird89/esf/stories/story-knock-knock.md

 Commander Michael Chen approached, datapad in hand.

 > "All squadrons are running combat drills.
 We've got sixty Talons operational, another twelve in maintenance that we'll have ready before we hit Sol.
-The pilots know what's coming—they're drilling intercept patterns against carrier-based strike craft."
+The pilots know what's coming - they're drilling intercept patterns against carrier-based strike craft."

 > "Morale?"

 > "High, ma'am.
 Angry, but high.
 Nobody in the wing likes the idea of Earth under attack.
 They're ready to make the Ryzak regret showing up."

 Trager nodded.
 She'd walked through the hangar deck earlier, seen the ground crews working with focused intensity.
 Ordnance being loaded, systems being checked, pilots reviewing tactical data.
-The whole fleet felt it—the knowledge that they were racing against time to defend their homeworld.
+The whole fleet felt it - the knowledge that they were racing against time to defend their homeworld.

 Her XO, Captain James Morrison, moved to her side.